Taliban leader hails Afghan victory at gathering to forge national unity | Politics

 Taliban leader hails Afghan victory at gathering to forge national unity

-The reclusive supreme leader of the Afghan Taliban, Haibatullah Akhundzada, hailed the Islamists 2021 takeover of Afghanistan during a meeting on Friday called to forge national unity and attended by religious leaders from around the country.
-Taliban spokesmen confirmed that Akhundzada, who is based in the southern city of Kandahar, had come to the capital Kabul for the all-male gathering of some 3,000 participants.
+The reclusive supreme leader of the Afghan Taliban hailed the Islamists' 2021 takeover of Afghanistan during a meeting on Friday called to forge national unity and attended by religious leaders from around the country.
+Taliban spokesmen confirmed that Haibatullah Akhundzada, who is based in the southern city of Kandahar, had come to the capital Kabul for the all-male gathering of some 3,000 participants.

-The reclusive supreme leader of the Afghan Taliban, Haibatullah Akhundzada, hailed the Islamists 2021 takeover of Afghanistan during a meeting on Friday called to forge national unity and attended by religious leaders from around the country.
+The reclusive supreme leader of the Afghan Taliban hailed the Islamists' 2021 takeover of Afghanistan during a meeting on Friday called to forge national unity and attended by religious leaders from around the country.

-"The success of the Afghan jihad is not only a source of pride for Afghans but also for Muslims all over the world," he said according to the state-run Bakhtar News Agency, using the Arabic word signifying a spiritual struggle.
-When the Islamist movement unveiled its interim government in September, the mysterious Akhundzada retained the role he has held since 2016 of the supreme leader, the group's ultimate authority, but he is rarely seen publicly.
+"The success of the Afghan jihad is not only a source of pride for Afghans but also for Muslims all over the world," he said according to state-run Bakhtar News Agency, using the Arabic word signifying a spiritual struggle.
+When the Islamist movement announced its interim government in September, Akhundzada retained the role he has held since 2016 of supreme leader, the group's ultimate authority, but he is rarely seen publicly.

-His address to the gathering of religious leaders comes a week after a deadly earthquake hit eastern Afghanistan, and exposed the lack of support the Taliban can count on from the international community.
-The Afghan economy has plunged into crisis, as Western governments have withdrawn funding and strictly enforced sanctions, saying that the Taliban government needs to change course on human and women's rights.
+His address to the gathering comes a week after a deadly earthquake hit eastern Afghanistan, exposing the lack of support the Taliban can count on from the international community.
+The Afghan economy has plunged into crisis as Western governments have withdrawn funding and strictly enforced sanctions, saying that the Taliban government needs to change course on human rights, especially those of women.

 In Thursday's speech, Akhundzada asked traders to return and invest in the country, saying overseas aid could not build the economy and would make Afghans more dependent on foreign money.
 "Thank God, we are now an independent country.
 (Foreigners) should not give us their orders, it is our system and we have our own decisions," he said according to Bakhtar.